Is it really yours?

 You will begin to realise your innate freedom.
 Your thoughts are presenting a world-view that you may even start believing.
 That can be quite a vexation!
 But if you don’t pay attention to all interpretations, and become very quiet… then, everything is just as it is.
 Try it!

 I remember, long ago, visiting a friend just when she was really upset and emotional about something.
 Let’s call her Z. At first, I tried to calm her down, but that only seemed to make it worse.

 So the next time when she burst out in hopeless doom-scenarios and terrible accusations, I directly asked her: ‘Can I ask you something?
 Is this the real Z. speaking right now?’
 She look at me in surprise, fell silent and rather calmly said: ‘No, in fact.’

 – ‘Oooh,’ I said, ‘I was suspecting that already, somehow.’

 This repeated itself a couple of times.
 Every time she began to drown in the drama, I asked the same question.
 Much to my surprise, it worked, mainly because she was so honest of course.

 At last, there was nothing more to say about the drama.
 It had lost its credibility.
 We just made some tea and enjoyed a couple of cookies.

-In meditation we practice this; we learn to recognise when we are stuck in thought-constructs, so that we can simply return to – for instance – the breath.
+In meditation we practice this; we learn to recognise it when we are stuck in thought-constructs, so that we can simply return to, for instance, the breath.
 Back in the here and now.

 Thus, slowly becoming more and more wat you really are: pure presence, pure awareness.
-Naturally free and in peace.
+Naturally free and at peace.